Download in PDF

-Although your equipment perfectly complies with the current TSA laws, your luggage may not be well labeled, and agents may not admit it.
-And then they’ll start making questions…
+Although your materials perfectly comply with the current TSA laws, your luggage may not be well labeled, and agents may not allow it.
+And then they’ll start asking questions…

-The first thing —and the most important one— is not to alarm them unnecessarily.
-Keep calm, you are not doing anything illegal.
-Just show the documentation requested and do not panic, even if they’re not right.
+The first thing —and the most important— is not to alarm them unnecessarily.
+Stay calm, you are not doing anything illegal.
+Just show the requested documentation and do not panic, even if they’re unclear.

-For in stance, if they inspect your luggage and ask you “What the hell are you carrying here?”, it is better NOT to say that you carry “oil paints” because it can lead to misunderstandings.
+For instance, if they inspect your luggage and ask you “What the hell are you carrying here?”, it is better NOT to say “oil paints” because it can lead to misunderstandings.
 Technically, there is no problem in carrying “oil paints” inside your luggage, but it is better to talk about “colors” or “pigments”.

 Not all agents are familiar with art materials and are suspicious of whether they are safe or not.
-So let’s make it easier and do not talk about “paint”.
+So let’s make it easier and avoid referring to them as “paint”.
 The word is associated with a flammable material that contains solvents.

-So, as Robert Gamblin suggests, it is prudent to say that you carry “colors made with vegetable oil.”
-This is the best thing you can answer.
+So, as Robert Gamblin suggests, it is wise to say that you have “colors made with vegetable oils”.
+This is the best answer.

 Here you can download a guide like this one, with recommendations from Robert Gamblin.